wyndchyme/mc3ds-modern/README.md

 2. Open [Modernization MegaPack's GitHub repository.](https://github.com/wyndchyme/mc3ds-modern).
 3. Select 'Code' and 'Download ZIP'.
 4. Extract the .zip file you downloaded.
 5. Create a folder called 'romfs'.
-Move all folders (not all files) that were in the zip you downloaded into this folder.
+Move all folders (excluding screenshots folder) that were in the zip you downloaded into this folder.
 6. Create another folder with a name that corresponds to your region's Minecraft: New Nintendo 3DS Edition title ID.
 These title IDs are:
    - For USA:
    00040000001B8700